pin2t/flagex/README.md

 [![GoDoc](https://godoc.org/github.com/pin2t/flagex?status.svg)](https://godoc.org/github.com/pin2t/flagex)

 Extended flag parsing for Go.
 Reads command-line flags from configuration files, streams, and URLs on top of the standard `flag` package.
+This library does not try to reinvent flags.
+It just extends (not replaces)  already existing flag package in standard library.

 ## Usage